remarshal-project/remarshal/README.md

 Convert between CBOR, JSON, MessagePack, TOML, and YAML.
 When installed, provides the command line command `remarshal` as well as the short commands `{cbor,json,msgpack,toml,yaml}2`&#x200B;`{cbor,json,msgpack,toml,yaml}`.
-With these commands, you can perform format conversion, reformatting, and error detection.
+You can perform format conversion, reformatting, and error detection using these commands.

 ## Known limitations

-* CBOR, MessagePack, and YAML with binary fields can not be converted to JSON or TOML.
+* CBOR, MessagePack, and YAML with binary fields cannot be converted to JSON or TOML.
 Binary fields are converted between CBOR, MessagePack, and YAML.
-* TOML containing values of the [Local Date-Time](https://toml.io/en/v1.0.0-rc.1#local-date-time) type can not be converted to CBOR.
+* TOML containing values of the [Local Date-Time](https://toml.io/en/v1.0.0-rc.1#local-date-time) type cannot be converted to CBOR.
 The Local Date type can only be converted to JSON and YAML.
-The Local Time type can not be converted to any other format.
+The Local Time type cannot be converted to any other format.
 Offset Date-Time and its equivalents can be converted between CBOR, MessagePack, TOML, and YAML.
 Keys of any date-time type are converted to string TOML keys.
 * Date and time types are converted to JSON strings.
-They can not be safely roundtripped through JSON.
+They cannot be safely roundtripped through JSON.
 * A YAML timestamp with only a date becomes a YAML timestamp or a TOML Local Date-Time for the midnight of that date.
-This means you can not roundtrip every YAML document through Remarshal.
+This means you cannot roundtrip every YAML document through Remarshal.

 ## Installation